FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/00Title.md

 FIX Simple Binary Encoding
 ==========================

-Technical Specification
+## Technical Specification

-Working Draft for potential Version 2.0 Release Candidate 1
+Version 2.0 Release Candidate 1  August 16,2018

 **THIS DOCUMENT IS A RELEASE CANDIDATE FOR A PROPOSED FIX TECHNICAL STANDARD.
 A RELEASE CANDIDATE HAS BEEN APPROVED BY THE GLOBAL TECHNICAL